ehcloninger/ericcloninger.com/_posts/2024-03-01-goodbye-netlify.md

 my updates posted required a number of manual steps, that if done incorrectly, would render the site unreachable.

-After doing this a few times, I realized I needed to spend some time researching and implementing a modern, automated workflow.
-That's when someone on a forum mentioned Netlify.
-The service wrapped up all the automation in a smooth package for the low, low price of nothing for non-profits and vanity projects.
+After screwing up a few times, I realized I needed to spend some time researching and implementing a modern, automated workflow.
+That's when someone on the Jekyll forums mentioned Netlify.
+Netlify wraps up all the automation in a smooth package for the low, low price of nothing for non-profits and vanity projects.